 We may earn a commission from affiliate links ()

-Santa Barbara has been a favorite vacation destination since the late 19th century, and today it's still known for its stylish hotels and resorts.
+Santa Barbara has been a chic vacation destination since the late 19th century.
+Today it's still known for its stylish hotels and resorts.
 Whether you want a glamorous weekend getaway, a romantic escape, or a family beach vacation, you'll have plenty of appealing choices.

-The best area to stay depends on what you want to do during your visit.
-If you're seeking a sun, sand, and sea vacation, you'll find popular family-friendly Santa Barbara beach resorts along Cabrillo Boulevard, near Stearns Wharf.
-These hotels and resorts are also near the hip restaurants and entertainment venues of the Funk Zone.
+The best area to stay in Santa Barbara depends on what you want to do during your visit.
+If you're seeking a sun, sand, and sea vacation, consider one of the popular family-friendly Santa Barbara beach resorts.
+Most of these lie along Cabrillo Boulevard, near Stearns Wharf and the hip restaurants and entertainment venues of the Funk Zone.

-For luxury accommodation near the beach, consider the Four Seasons Resort The Biltmore in posh Montecito.
-For fabulous shopping and restaurants, downtown makes a great base.
-And if you're looking for a property with wonderful views over the city, a stay at the Belmond El Encanto, nestled in the hills above the city with ocean views, will show you why this beautiful town is known as the "American Riviera."
+Santa Barbara's luxury hotels sit mostly along the waterfront or tucked in the Santa Barbara foothills.
+For fabulous shopping and restaurants, the best area to stay is downtown, close to many of the top things to do in Santa Barbara.
+And if you're looking for a hotel with views, a stay at the Belmond El Encanto, nestled in the hills overlooking the city and sea, will show you why this beautiful town is known as the "American Riviera."

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.